lamnhan066/language_helper/README.md

 - The `addData` and `addDataOverrides` have `activate` parameter which automaticaly rebuild all needed `LanguageBuilder`, so notice that you may get the `setState` issue because of the rebuilding of the `LanguageBuilder` when it's still building.
 If the error occurs, you may need to set it to `false` and activate the new data yourself by using `reload` method.

+- The `assets` data is preferred between `assets` and `network` because we still haven't a way to cache it.

 ## Contributions

 As the project is currently in its early stages, it may contain bugs or other issues.
 Should you experience any problems, we kindly ask that you file an issue to let us know.
 Additionally, we welcome contributions in the form of pull requests (PRs) to help enhance the project.